 Some people look at us like were crazy when we say this was our best family trip ever.
 But we genuinely found something that we all enjoyed about this fascinating country – sandwiched between some interesting neighbours though we felt completely safe!

-What were your top 3 activities for kids in Jordan?
+4. What were your top 3 top things to do in Jordan with kids?

 Wadi Rum – a vast open desert scape with huge limestone mountains, here we took a one-day jeep tour into the desert.
 There were a lot of “Lawrence of Arabia” moments, a load of climbing, sliding down sand dunes, camel rides and insect spotting!
 Their favourite part though was watching the sun go down and staying in a genuine Bedouin tent.

 Little Petra – while I’ll admit they found the main historic site of Petra a bit daunting, Siq al-Barid also called Little Petra was perfect for them.
 Far less tourists come here but the buildings are equally old and impressive they wanted to study every cave and carving.

 Dead Sea Mud – swimming in the dead sea was definitely not their thing (find out why here) but what little kid doesn’t like smothering themselves in mud, right?